Article

 Next steps

-With just more than eight months until the proposed changes are due to apply, there is a limited opportunity to review positions and implement any changes.
+With just a few months until the proposed changes are due to apply, there is a limited opportunity to review positions and implement any changes.
 The decisions to be made can be difficult, impacting both business and family life, so delaying matters not only risks challenges with the availability of advisers, but adds unnecessary pressure to business owners to make critical decisions too quickly.

 If you are impacted by these rules but have not yet taken any action to develop a succession strategy to mitigate risk, please do get in touch with our experts